 Since the outbreak of COVID-19, Hadassah Hospital is in a key position at the forefront of patient care, research & development, of innovative drug trials finding effective treatment.

 Hadassah Hospital in Jerusalem is responding to multiple unprecedented challenges, all at once.
-The “second wave” pandemic in Israel represents a serious emergency with 164% Intensive Care occupancy for our hospitals.
+Currently the Covid-19 pandemic in Israel represents a serious emergency with 164% Intensive Care occupancy for our hospitals.

 - The newly established Wohl Centre for Translational Medicine at Hadassah, builds on the extensive R&D infrastructure to improve scientific knowledge about drugs, diseases and their pathways, finding ways to apply this knowledge in a clinical setting to benefit patient care.